 Address: Cecilia Metella: Via Appia Antica, 125-129, near the Catacombs of San Callisto

-Ristorante Camponeschi, on Piazza Farnese, is the favorite of Dianne Hales, author of La Bella Lingua: My Love Affair with the Italian Language and honorary Italian knight.
+Ristorante Camponeschi, on Piazza Farnese, is the favorite of Dianne Hales, author of La Bella Lingua: My Love Affair with Italian, the World's Most Enchanting Language and honorary Italian knight.
 The elegant restaurant has a large selection of pasta, meat, and fish dishes.

 Address: Ristorante Camponeschi: Piazza Farnese, 50